-The Fast Read Dual I/O (BBh) instruction allows for improved random access while maintaining two IO pins, $IO_0$ and $IO_1$ .
+The Fast Read Dual I/O (BBh) instruction allows for improved random access while maintaining two IO pins, IO_0 and IO_1 .
 It is similar to the Fast Read Dual Output (3Bh) instruction but with the capability to input the Address bits (A23-0) two bits per clock.
 This reduced instruction overhead may allow for code execution (XIP) directly from the Dual SPI in some applications.

 Similar to the Fast Read Dual Output (3Bh) instruction, the Fast Read Dual I/O instruction can operate at the highest possible frequency of FR (see AC Electrical Characteristics).
 This is accomplished by adding four "dummy" clocks after the 24-bit address as shown in Figure 22.
 The dummy clocks allow the device's internal circuits additional time for setting up the initial address.
 The input data during the dummy clocks is "don't care".
-However, the $IO_0$ pin should be high-impedance prior to the falling edge of the first data out clock.
+However, the IO_0 pin should be high-impedance prior to the falling edge of the first data out clock.

 Figure 22.
-Fast Read Dual I/O Instruction (M7-M0 should be set to Fxh)
+Fast Read Dual I/O Instruction (M5-4=Fxh)